 A 1911 newspaper ad for Los Olivos was typical of his efforts.
 So, prospective buyers were assured that the subdivision was easily the foremost (of many fine neighborhoods) and that the houses would be the most modern available.
 As a result, Heard drew an almost idyllic portrait of the former farmland now platted into residential lots.
 The development boasted four miles of palm trees and a mild slope that provided views of the valley and allowed for irrigation.

 Heard’s Claims In Advertising Amenities

 Heard claimed that Central Avenue, paved with macadam and oil, was one of the most delightful drives in the west and that Los Olivos offered the comfort and freedom of the country with all the conveniences of the city.
 Such amenities included city water, electricity, telephone service, and electric streetcars.

-Mr. Heard sought to protect both the value of his subdivision and the investments of his clients by, restricting the type and quality of construction within the tract.
-He promoted the subdivision as having restrictions; to assure a continuation of improvement in every way.
-Buildings of any undesirable character were prohibited and minimum building costs were mandated to set property values and attract status-conscious buyers.
+Mr. Heard sought to protect both the value of his subdivision and the investments of his clients.
+He did this by restricting the type and quality of construction within the tract.
+Additionally, he promoted the subdivision as having restrictions to assure a continuation of improvement in every way.
+Buildings of any undesirable character were prohibited.
+And, minimum building costs were mandated to set property values and attract status-conscious buyers.

 Building Costs In Los Olivos

 Building costs reflected the desirability of certain streets.
 Houses fronting onto Central Avenue were required to cost at least $6,000.
 And, those on Monte Vista Road were less restrictive with a minimum cost of $3,500 each.